Born 1979 in Sitka, Alaska, USA

 Nicholas Galanin’s work engages contemporary culture from his perspective, rooted in connection to land.
 He embeds incisive observation into his work, investigating intersections of culture and concept in form, image and sound.
 Galanin's works embody critical thought as vessels of knowledge, culture and technology – inherently political, generous, unflinching, and poetic.
 Galanin engages past, present and future to expose intentionally obscured collective memory and barriers to the acquisition of knowledge.
 His works critique commodification of culture, while contributing to the continuum of Tlingit art.
 Galanin employs materials and processes that expand dialogue on Indigenous artistic production, and how culture can be carried.
 His work is in numerous public and private collections and exhibited worldwide.
 Galanin apprenticed with master carvers, earned a Bachelor of Fine Arts with honours in Jewellery Design and Silversmithing from London Guildhall University, United Kingdom and a Master’s Degree in Indigenous Visual Arts from Massey University, New Zealand.
 He lives and works with his family in Sitka, Alaska.

-Shadow on the land, an excavation and bush burial was commissioned by the Biennale of Sydney with assistance from the United States Government.
+Nicholas Galanin, Shadow on the Land, an excavation and bush burial, 2020 earthworks, archaeological dig tools, dimensions variable.
+Commissioned by the Biennale of Sydney with assistance from the United States Government.
+Courtesy the artist.